A Complete Guide to Pop Art and Its Movement

 The culture of pop art transitioned away from theory and abstract expressionism methods.
 The movement led to drawing upon day-to-day objects and media such as comic books, magazines, newspapers, and several other mundane objects to generate vibrant compositions.
 This established the movement and acted as the cornerstone of contemporary art.

-The movement coincided with the youth culture and globalization of pop music.
+The movement coincided with pop music.
 It was young, brash, and hostile to the artistic establishment.
 The art included a different style of sculptures and paintings from several countries.
 But, in all these, many things were common, and that are the mass culture, mass production, and mass media.

 What is Pop Art and its History?